davidcmorris/leadfromthehip/posts/paul_ford.md

 -->

-Speaking about a web site he built to deal with his personal anxiety issues.
+[Paul Ford](https://www.ftrain.com/PaulFord#20) speaking about a web site he built to deal with his personal anxiety issues.
 > It turns out that you're not as:
 > - important as you think you are,
 > - nowhere near as terrible as you think you are,